-The IPPS primarily pays fixed per discharge rates covering operating and capital expenses during an inpatient illness episode.
-(Certain costs are excluded from the per discharge payments and paid separately, such as the direct costs of operating graduate medical education programs and organ acquisition costs.)4 may not be separately billed.
-Similarly, payment is reduced when patients have a short length of stay and are transferred to another acute care hospital or, in certain cases, when patients are discharged to post-acute care settings.
+The IPPS primarily pays prospectively determined rates per inpatient stay for hospitals' operating and capital costs.
+(Certain costs are excluded from IPPS payments and paid separately, such as the direct costs of operating graduate medical education programs and organ acquisition costs.)

 Facing fixed inpatient payment rates, providers have financial incentives to reduce their inpatient costs by moving some services to another setting.
 Medicare has adopted policies to counter these incentives.
-For example, related outpatient department services delivered in the three days before admission are included in the payment for the inpatient stay and
+For example, related outpatient department services delivered in the three days before admission are included in the payment for the inpatient stay and may not be separately billed.
+Similarly, payment is reduced when patients have a short length of stay and are transferred to another acute care hospital or, in certain cases, when patients are discharged to post-acute care settings.